jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 8-neighbour variant.
 And as we  will see below, the difference between two variants of the same character can involve a hundred pixels or so.

-Or  I could  have used  this programme  to only  remove snow  and soot (white pixels  with 8 black  neighbours or  black pixels with  8 white neighbours).
+Or I could have used this programme to only remove snow and ash (white pixels  with  8  black  neighbours   or  black  pixels  with  8  white neighbours).
 I did not think of it until very late.
 Too bad!

 # Character Recognition Proper